tracked-tools/ember-async-data/README.md

 ## Credit

-Research into the ideas behind this code happened at [LinkedIn](https://www.linkedin.com) by [Yaobin Dong](https://www.linkedin.com/in/yaobin-dong-8a881481/) and [Lucy Lin](https://www.linkedin.com/in/lucylylin/) with support from [Lewis Miller](https://www.linkedin.com/in/lewis-miller/) and [Chris Krycho](https://www.linkedin.com/in/chriskrycho/).
+Research into the ideas behind this code happened at [LinkedIn](https://www.linkedin.com), with key work done by [Yaobin Dong](https://www.linkedin.com/in/yaobin-dong-8a881481/), [Lucy Lin](https://www.linkedin.com/in/lucylylin/), [Lewis Miller](https://www.linkedin.com/in/lewis-miller/), and [Chris Krycho](https://www.linkedin.com/in/chriskrycho/).
 While this new implementation is distinct from that one in many ways, it would have been impossible without those initial efforts!